-When an applicant has filed an ex parte appeal to the Board in two or more co-pending applications, and the cases involve common issues of law or fact, the Board, upon request by the applicant or examining attorney or upon its own initiative, may order the consolidation of the appeals for purposes of briefing, oral hearing, and/or final decision.
+When an applicant has filed an ex parte appeal to the Board in two or more copending applications, and the cases involve common issues of law or fact, the Board, upon request by the applicant or examining attorney or upon its own initiative, may order the consolidation of the appeals for purposes of briefing, oral hearing, and/or final decision.
 [Note 1.]
-Cf.TBMP § 511.
+Cf. TBMP § 511.
 The Board may also consider two or more cases in one opinion even if they have not been consolidated.
 [Note 2.]
 Even if the Board renders its decisions on two appeals in a single opinion, the appeals will not necessarily be consolidated.
 [Note 3.]

 Although cases consolidated prior to briefing may be presented on the same brief, they do not have to be.
-The applicant (and/or the examining attorney) may file a different brief in each case if the applicant (and/or the examining attorney) so desires.
+The applicant (and/or the examining attorney) may file a different brief in each case, if the applicant (and/or the examining attorney) so desires.
 When consolidated cases are to be presented on the same brief, the brief should bear the serial number of each consolidated application, and a copy of the brief should be submitted for each application.
-Also, citations to the evidentiary record should be by serial number, as well as the date of the Office action or response and the TSDR page number.
-SeeTBMP § 1203.01.